Mercury Cougar: Racing

 From 1989 through 1990, Lincoln-Mercury Motorsport fielded Cougars of the new body style in the GTO class of the IMSA GT Championship.
-The cars won the championship in both years and made the teams' total of seven manufacturer's championships.
+The cars won the championship in both years and made the teams' total of seven manufacturer championships.

+Appearances

+Product placement in movies include a red 1969 XR7 convertible driven by Diana Rigg in her role as Tracy Bond in the 1969 James Bond film On Her Majesty's Secret Service.